Modes and Commands

 You can also toggle it from the TUI with /always-approve.

-Approval in config.toml
+Permission mode in config.toml

-Set the default approval behavior in ~/.grok/config.toml:
+Set the default permission behavior in ~/.grok/config.toml:

 Text